davebelais/me/docs/index.md

 ## My Tools

-Python, SQL, Spark, Databricks Lakehouse, Snowflake, AWS EMR, AWS Lambda, AWS Aurora, AWS IAM, Okta, Apache Kafka, Github, PostgreSQL, Open API (Swagger), Linux, SQL Server, Github Actions, Jenkins, SQLAlchemy, XML, HTML, SOAP, WSDL, C++, Javascript (not exhaustive, and not necessarily in this order)
+Python, SQL, Spark, Databricks Lakehouse, Snowflake, Airflow, AWS (Amazon Web Services) EMR (Elastic Map Reduce), AWS Lambda, AWS Aurora, AWS IAM, Okta + OAuth 2, Apache Kafka (Produce + Consumer), Pub-sub Github, PostgreSQL, Open API (Swagger), Linux, SQL Server, Github Actions, Jenkins, SQLAlchemy, XML, HTML, SOAP, WSDL, C++, Javascript (not exhaustive, and not necessarily in this order)

 ## Experience

 ### Nike | Lead Data Engineer - Sustainability Analytics | March 2021 - June 2025

-Data Products:

--   The Nike Sustainability Index (Databricks Lakehouse, Snowflake, Spark, Python, FastAPI, SQLAlchemy, Apache Kafka, AWS Lambda, AWS Aurora PostgreSQL):
+-   I lead engineering of the Nike Product & Materials Sustainability Index with data products published in Databricks Lakehouse (Unity Catalog), Snowflake, and (prior to 2023) S3 + hive/presto + EMR.
+We utilized Spark, Python (applications and libraries, distributed through JFrog Artifactory), ASGI Microservices (Python + FastAPI + SQLAlchemy + Alembic), Apache Kafka (as a publisher), and AWS Aurora PostgreSQL.
-    I led the design and implementation of systems for distilling the expertise of the material scientists and Sustainability professionals with whom I collaborated into data products attributing environmental impact measures, pertaining to greenhouse gas emissions and water quality degradation/depletion, to Nike materials, then to the products comprised of these materials, proportionate to gross usage.
+    This entailed design and implementation of systems for distilling material manufacturing process lifecycle assessment data,
+    the expertise of the material scientists and Sustainability professionals with whom we collaborated, and materials data from our product creation systems into data products attributing environmental impact measures (greenhouse gas emissions and water quality degradation/depletion) to Nike materials.
+We subsequently parsed product bills of material line items in order to infer material gross usage (way more involved than it sounds) in kilograms.
 Applying these measures to purchase order and demand planning data we were able to measure and track aggregate impacts for the enterprise.
-More importantly, we provided tools for product developers to reduce environmental impacts through better material selection.
-To this end we exposed microservices (FastAPI on AWS lambda) for product and material footprint scenario modeling, in addition to our Analytics data products (Databricks Unity Catalog, and formerly Snowflake and Hive/Presto on S3) and Apache Kafka streams.
+More importantly, we provided tools for product developers to reduce environmental impacts through better materials selection during the design process.
+To this end, we stood up microservices (Python + FastAPI on AWS lambda) for product and material footprint scenario modeling.

--   Enablon EHS Reporting (Databricks Lakehouse, Snowflake, Spark, Python, SQLAlchemy, OData): I designed and built out the initial implementation of our foundational data ingestion pipelines and databases mirroring Nike's 3rd party EHS (Environmental, Health, and Safety) tool used for reporting by our manufacturing partners.

-Tooling and Frameworks (Python Libraries and CLIs, Github Actions):
+-   I lead development of foundational data products exposing Environmental Health & Safety data from our 3rd-party EHS reporting system, Enablon (via their "Blink" OData API), in Databricks Lakehouse (Unity Catalog), Snowflake, and (prior to 2023) S3 + hive/presto + EMR.
+I used Spark and Python.

--   I authored command line tools and frameworks used in CI/CD and locally, numerous SDKs for internal and third-party platforms, extended SQLAlchemy and Alembic to facilitate use of ORMs (object relational mappings) across multiple dialects simultaneously, to facilitate common and complex data frame operations in Spark, to validate data products based on ORM metadata, securely retrieve managed credentials, and many other common and specialized development tasks.
+-   I authored enterprise CLIs (command line interfaces) and frameworks (Python libraries) for use in CI/CD and locally, numerous SDKs (software development kits) for internal and third-party platforms, extended SQLAlchemy and Alembic to facilitate use of ORMs (object relational mappings) across multiple dialects simultaneously, and to facilitate common and complex data frame operations in Spark, validate data products based on ORM metadata, securely retrieve managed credentials, and many other common development tasks.

 ### BICP @ Nike | Lead Data Engineer - Sustainability Analytics | March 2020 - March 2021

--   Developed a SQLAlchemy-ORM-based framework for automating deployment and versioning (schema migration) supporting all database dialects leveraged by the Nike Enterprise Data & Analytics organization: Databricks, Snowflake, Hive/Presto on S3, and PostgreSQL with full rollback and versioning support
+-   I developed a SQLAlchemy-ORM-based framework for automating deployment and versioning (schema migration) supporting all database dialects leveraged by the Nike Enterprise Data & Analytics organization: Databricks, Snowflake, Hive/Presto on S3, and PostgreSQL with full rollback and versioning support.
--   Authored a framework for Sustainability Analytics' ETL jobs incorporating end-to-end schema-based data validations, local testing, and environment
+-   I authored a framework for Sustainability Analytics' ETL jobs incorporating end-to-end schema-based data validations, local testing, and environment
-    + file system abstraction
+    + file system abstraction.

 ### BICP @ Nike | Senior Data Engineer - Sustainability Analytics | January 2020 - March 2020

 ### The Kroger Co. | Lead Data Engineer - Web & Digital Analytics | May 2018 - November 2019

--   Lead development of data products distilling and exposing analytics to buyers and planners correlating digital and store sales and EBITDA with inventory,sell-through, prices, and promotional events&#8212;contributing to decisions resulting in a 56% increase in e-commerce sales in 2018 vs 2017, and a 67% increase in ecommerce sales in 2019 vs 2018
+-   I lead development of data products distilling and exposing analytics to buyers and planners correlating digital and store sales and EBITDA with inventory,sell-through, prices, and promotional events&#8212;contributing to decisions resulting in a 56% increase in e-commerce sales in 2018 vs 2017, and a 67% increase in ecommerce sales in 2019 vs 2018.

 <!--
 Note: the header above conveys a genericized role name based on current